11 Plants That Repel Roaches

 This can be sprayed in areas where roaches are commonly found, such as in the kitchen or bathroom.

-Not only is garlic an effective natural repellent, but it is also easy to grow and maintain.
-You can plant garlic in a garden or a pot on a sunny windowsill.
+Garlic is an effective natural repellent and easy to grow and maintain.
+You can plant it in a garden or a pot on a sunny windowsill.

 With its strong odor and potent properties, garlic will keep those unwanted pests at bay.